openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 The following additional Credential Issuer metadata are defined for this Credential format to be used in addition to those defined in Section 10.2 of [@!OIDF.OID4VCI].

 * `credential_definition`: REQUIRED.
 JSON object containing the detailed description of the credential type.
-It consists at least of the following two sub claims:
+It consists at least of the following two sub elements:
   * `type`: REQUIRED.
 JSON string designating the type of a credential as defined in [@!I-D.ietf-oauth-sd-jwt-vc], Section 4.2.2.1.
   * `claims`: OPTIONAL.
 A JSON object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 To express the specifics about the claim, the most deeply nested value MAY be a JSON object that includes a following non-exhaustive list of parameters defined by this specification:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.